 Several automation tools exist that you can use to get contractor security risk under control.
 Use all of them for the best results.

-- Manage contractor user access as a group: By using Group Enforcer, you can avoid setting up each user manually.
+- Manage contractor user access as a group: By using Group Requester, you can avoid setting up each user manually.
 For instance, consider creating a user group for “standard contractors” and “technology contractors” where each user type has different access privileges.

 - Empower contractors to get access support: If you have contractors in different time zones, it’s difficult to stay in touch with them.
 That’s one way the Apollo chatbot helps, as contractors and employees can submit access requests whenever they wish via Skype, Slack, and website.
 You get greater productivity from your contractors without compromising your security needs.

 - Enforce better passwords: Imagine you’re a contractor.
 You’re working with multiple clients and have a lot on your plate.
 Coming up with unique passwords may not be a top priority, so you probably reuse them.
 To counter this tendency, you need to enforce a clear password policy and make it easy to request a new password.
-Use Password Station to make password management simple.
+Use Password Management to make password management simple.

 What to Do if You Lack the Necessary Tools to Monitor and Control Contractor IT Security